-Let food be thy medicine and medicine thy foodHippocrates
+Let food be thy medicine and medicine be thy foodHippocrates

 In essence, the Paleo diet refers to how our ancestors ate before the agricultural revolution.
 We typically lived near bodies of water and consumed a variety of fish and shellfish, hunted small game in the area, harvested root veggies, tree fruit, and a variety of plants from the area.
 We would travel as needed to ensure quantity of fat and protein and would see significant variation in carbohydrate consumption based on the seasons.